 Karan Singh Chandhiok heads the dispute resolution and competition law practice at Chandhiok & Mahajan.
-He represents clients before various courts, arbitral tribunals, and regulators in India.
-He also has extensive experience in advising airlines and lessors on contentious and non-contentious matters; and on the financing and regulatory aspects of aviation in India.
-In addition, Chandhiok regularly represents clients before the National Green Tribunal and other courts on environmental regulations.
+He represents clients before various courts, arbitral tribunals and regulators in India.
+He also has extensive experience in advising airlines and lessors on contentious and non-contentious matters, and on the financing and regulatory aspects of aviation in India.
+In addition, Karan regularly represents clients before the National Green Tribunal and other courts on environmental regulations.

-Chandhiok is a non-governmental advisor to the International Competition Network.
-In 2011, he advised the Competition Commission of India on the draft merger control regulations; and went on to take an active role in the Committee on the National Competition Law Policy.
+Karan is a non-governmental adviser to the International Competition Network (ICN).
+In 2011, he advised the Competition Commission of India on the draft merger control regulations, and went on to take an active role in the committee on the National Competition Law Policy.

-He is the co-chair of the ASSOCHAM – National Council on Competition Law; former chair of the Indian National Bar Association’s Young Lawyer Division; and treasurer of the Competition Law Bar Association.
-Chandhiok has a bachelor of civil law degree from the University of Oxford.
-He is admitted as an advocate in India and as a solicitor in England & Wales.
+He is the co-chair of the ASSOCHAM – National Council on Competition Law, former chair of the Indian National Bar Association’s Young Lawyer Division, and treasurer of the Competition Law Bar Association.
+Karan has a bachelor of civil law (BCL) degree from the University of Oxford.
+He is admitted as an advocate in India and as a solicitor in England and Wales